MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/assert.md

 ---
 # <a name="assert-macro"></a>ASSERT-Makro

-Wertet einen Ausdruck aus und zeigt eine Diagnosemeldung an, wenn der Ausdruck **FALSE** ist.
-Wird in Einzelhandelsbuilds ignoriert.
+Wertet einen Ausdruck aus und zeigt eine Diagnosemeldung an, wenn der Ausdruck **FALSE ist.** Wird in Einzelhandels-Builds ignoriert.

 ## <a name="syntax"></a>Syntax